-Warren Gouk has served as our Chief Administrative Officer since March 2021, and served as our Chief Financial Officer from 2018 to March 2021.
+Warren Gouk has served as our Chief Administrative Officer since 2021 and served as our Chief Financial Officer from 2018 to March 2021.
 Prior to joining LifeStance, Mr. Gouk was the Chief Operating Officer at Limeade from 2015 until 2018, where he focused on building and leading teams to help scale operations, enhance customer delivery and implementation, drive the customer success organization and manage all aspects of financial reporting and planning.
 Prior to that, Mr. Gouk was the General Manager and SVP of LexisNexis Healthcare where he was responsible for managing a strategy to build a large, high-growth health care business through acquisitions and organic growth.
 Mr. Gouk holds a Bachelor of Commerce in finance & economics from University of British Columbia and maintains professional designations as a Charter Financial Analyst and Chartered Professional Accountant.

 Kevin M. Mullins has served as our Chief Development Officer since 2017.
 Prior to joining LifeStance, Mr. Mullins was a Vice President at Summit Partners from 2015 until 2017, and previously held positions as an associate and senior associate at Summit Partners from 2008 until 2013.
 While at Summit Partners, Mr. Mullins was responsible for investments in the health care services and life sciences sector.
 Previously, Mr. Mullins worked in the Healthcare Investment Banking Group at Leerink Partners.
-He holds a BA in physics and economics from Bowdoin College and a MBA from the Stanford Graduate School of Business.
+He holds a Bachelor of Arts in physics and economics from Bowdoin College and a Master of Business Administration from the Stanford Graduate School of Business.

 Pablo Pantaleoni has served as our Chief Digital Officer since 2020.
 Prior to joining LifeStance, served as Vice President, Global Strategy and New Ventures of Headspace, Inc. from 2019 until 2020, leading a team focused on Headspace's global corporate strategy, technology and regulatory strategy, design research, and new ventures.
 Prior to Headspace, Mr. Pantaleoni served as a Senior Director of Health and Venture Design at IDEO, from 2017 until 2019, a leading design and innovation consultancy.
 Prior to IDEO, he co-founded Medtep in 2011, a digital health startup that facilitates lasting behavioral changes by personalizing validated prevention and treatment plans.
 Mr. Pantaleoni co-leads the Digital Health NEXT Program at Stanford Biodesign since 2018, where he guides students to start their own businesses in digital health.
-Mr. Pantaleoni holds a MA in Business Technology from the Ramon Llull University, and a BA in Economics and Business Administration from Pompeu Fabra University.
+Mr. Pantaleoni holds a master's in Business Technology from the Ramon Llull University, and a Bachelor's degree in Economics and Business Administration from Pompeu Fabra University.

 Ryan Pardo has served as our Chief Legal Officer and Secretary since 2017.
 Prior to joining LifeStance, Mr. Pardo served as General Counsel at Liberty Dialysis until its acquisition by Fresenius Medical Care in 2012 when he subsequently served in a mergers and acquisitions and business development capacity for Fresenius.
 In addition, Mr. Pardo cofounded and served as a director and in an executive capacity overseeing value-based program design, lobbying and analytics in addition to core legal issues at Liberty Health Partners, which merged with Signify Health.
 Mr. Pardo also served as general counsel for AIM Consulting, a technology consulting company.
 Previously, he served as Corporate Counsel at Eddie Bauer Holdings, leading the securities law reporting function prior to their going private transaction.
 Prior to entering the corporate world, Mr. Pardo practiced corporate finance and acquisitions at the law firm Dorsey & Whitney LLP.
-Mr. Pardo holds an undergraduate degree in Economics from Stanford University and a JD from Harvard Law School.
+Mr. Pardo holds an undergraduate degree in Economics from Stanford University and a JD from Harvard Law School of the Pacific at Western University of Health Sciences.
+She completed her adult psychiatry residency training at California Pacific Medical Center and is a Board Certified Adult Psychiatrist.